Updated: 6 days ago

 Monkeys, or more accurately, macaques usually roam about in groups.
 A sight like above can be quite intimidating to cyclists.
 In most cases, monkeys will not attack people but if you cycle through them and hit (or seems to be attacking) a young one, the adult monkeys may attack you.
 So do get off your bicycle and walk slowly, keeping a wide berth around young monkeys.

-Do not feed them, they may lose their abilities to look for their own food over time.
+Do not feed them, they may lose their abilities to look for their own food over time — and you will be fined too.
 Also, keep any food you have out of their sights, the monkeys may snatch them and hurt you in the process.

 You may be able to see some wild boars near the entrance to Chek Jawa.
 Do not try to feed them or provoke it or take photos of them using flashes, they can weigh up to 100kg and still charge towards you at high speed.
 As usual, stay clear from young boars.